Louisa Lumsden: University education

-Lumsden in 1868–1869 attended classes of the Edinburgh Ladies Education Association with lectures by University of Edinburgh professors, though women students were still not awarded full degrees.
+Lumsden attended classes of the Edinburgh Ladies Education Association from 1868 to 1869, with lectures by University of Edinburgh professors, though women students were still not awarded full degrees.

 A college for women was established by Emily Davies in 1869 in Hitchin, 27 miles from Cambridge, as the first for women students studying for the Cambridge Tripos examinations on equal terms with men.
 As Girton College it moved to new buildings on its present site in 1873.

 Louisa Lumsden was one of the first five students to be taught at Hitchin and one of the first three female students to sit unofficial University of Cambridge Tripos examinations in Lent term 1873, the others being Rachel Cook and Sarah Woodhead.
 The three were commemorated in song as the Girton Pioneers.

-Louisa Lumsden is recorded as a student at Girton in 1869–1872, a tutor in 1873–1874 and recipient of the Classical Tripos in 1892.
+Louisa Lumsden is recorded as a student at Girton from 1869 to 1872, a tutor from 1873 to 1874 and recipient of the Classical Tripos in 1892.
 She resigned her post as tutor after conflicts with Emily Davies over neglect of student welfare.